QuangDX001/Project_Front/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Simple description: A web app with task management (include authentication and authorization)

+                    3 type of user: Admin, Moderator and User

 ## Back-end Projects

 Below is the back-end project code in Java Spring Boot